Jugendhackt/Manabu/README.md

 # MANABU

-A mark overview and controll app.
+A school mark overview and controll app.